geraintluff/jsfx/README.md

 This is a collection of audio effects I have written in REAPER's JSFX language.

-Download them from [GitHub](https://github.com/geraintluff/jsfx) or on [ReaPack](https://reapack.com/) by adding the repository: https://geraintluff.github.io/jsfx/index.xml
+Download them from [GitHub](https://github.com/geraintluff/jsfx), [the Stash](http://stash.reaper.fm/v/29933/Geraint%27s%20JSFX.zip), or on [ReaPack](https://reapack.com/) by adding the repository: https://geraintluff.github.io/jsfx/index.xml

 * PadSynth - a synth that produces thick sounds, including per-note effects and modulators
 * Spring-Box - an echo/chorus effect